DUNE-DAQ/runconftools/docs/README.md

   --help                       Show this message and exit.
 ```

-This simply removes the branches with for a specified release.
+This removes the branches with for a specified release.
-As for the update script, it's possible to select the configuration keys using a regex with the option `--conf`.
+As for the update script, the configuration keys can be selected using a regex with the option `--conf`.